Think about the last time you purchased a car from somewhere other than your dealership. What was that experience like?

 Were you able to easily navigate the dealership’s website and request a test drive?
 Did the sales team go above and beyond to ensure your needs were met?
 Was the sales process seamless and simple?
 Did the dealership have amenities that aided your overall experience?
 Was the sales team there for you long after you made a purchase?

 All of these factors — and more — play into a customer’s satisfaction with your dealership.
 And, unless you can read minds, it is difficult to know what a customer truly thinks about your business.

 Fortunately, we live in an age where technology is readily accessible and provides long-term benefits to customers and dealerships alike.

 Measure how satisfied customers are with your dealership by leveraging these six types of technology, many of which you’re likely already using.

-sites like Google, Yelp, Facebook, etc. Yet, these sites are one of the most accessible ways to determine how happy customers are with your dealership.
+Every business has a love/hate relationship with review sites like Google, Yelp, Facebook, etc. Yet, these sites are one of the most accessible ways to determine how happy customers are with your dealership.